csound-flossmanual/csound-floss/book/15-c-links.md

 ## Example Collections

 [Csound Realtime Examples](http://iainmccurdy.org/csound.html)
-by Iain McCurdy is certainly the most extended, approved and up-to-date collection.
+&nbsp;by Iain McCurdy is certainly the most extended, approved and up-to-date collection.

 The [Amsterdam Catalog](http://www.codemist.co.uk/AmsterdamCatalog/)
-by John-Philipp Gather is particularily interesting because of the adaption of Jean-Claude Risset's famous "Introductory Catalogue of Computer Synthesized Sounds" from 1969.
+&nbsp;by John-Philipp Gather is particularily interesting because of the adaption of Jean-Claude Risset's famous "Introductory Catalogue of Computer Synthesized Sounds" from 1969.

 ## Books

-Victor Lazzarini's
+Victor Lazzarini's&nbsp;
 [Computer Music Instruments](https://www.springer.com/gp/book/9783319635033)
-(2017) has a lot of Csound examples, in conjunction with Python and Faust.
+&nbsp;(2017) has a lot of Csound examples, in conjunction with Python and Faust.

 [Csound --- A Sound and Music Computing System](http://www.springer.com/de/book/9783319453682) (2016) by Victor Lazzarini and others is the new Csound Standard Book, covering all parts of the Csound audio programming language in depth.

-Martin Neukom's
+Martin Neukom's&nbsp;
 [Signals, Systems and Sound Synthesis](https://www.peterlang.com/view/9783035106091/9783035106091.00001.xml) (2013)
-is a comprehensive computer music tutorial with a lot of Csound in it.
+&nbsp;is a comprehensive computer music tutorial with a lot of Csound in it.

 [Csound Power!](https://www.ebooks.com/845813/csound-power/aikin-jim/)
-by Jim Aikin (2012) is a perfect up-to-date introduction for beginners.
+&nbsp;by Jim Aikin (2012) is a perfect up-to-date introduction for beginners.

-[The Audio Programming Book](http://mitpress.mit.edu/9780262014465) edited by Richard Boulanger and Victor Lazzarini (2011) is a major source with many references to Csound.
+[The Audio Programming Book](http://mitpress.mit.edu/9780262014465) &nbsp;edited by Richard Boulanger and Victor Lazzarini (2011) is a major source with many references to Csound.

 [Virtual Sound](https://www.contemponet.com/shop/virtual-sound/)
-by Alessandro Cipriani and Maurizio Giri (2000)
+&nbsp;by Alessandro Cipriani and Maurizio Giri (2000)

 [The Csound Book](https://mitpress.mit.edu/books/csound-book)
-(2000) edited by Richard Boulanger is still the compendium for anyone who really wants to go in depth with Csound.
+&nbsp;(2000) edited by Richard Boulanger is still the compendium for anyone who really wants to go in depth with Csound.